Environmental, social, and governance: Disclosure and regulation

 One of the solutions put forward to the inherent subjectivity of ESG data is the provision of universally accepted standards for the measurement of ESG factors.
 Such organizations as the ISO (International Organization for Standardization) provide highly researched and widely accepted standards for many of the areas covered.
 Some investment consultancies, such as Probus-Sigma have created methodologies for calculating the ratings for an ESG based Ratings Index that is both based on ISO standards and externally verified, but the formalization of the acceptance of such standards as the basis for calculating and verifying ESG disclosures is by no means universal.

 The corporate governance side of the matter has received rather more in the way of regulation and standardization as there is a longer history of regulation in this area.
 In 1992 the London Stock Exchange and the Financial Reporting Commission set up the Cadbury Commission to investigate the series of governance failures that had plagued the City of London such as the bankruptcies of BCCI, Polly Peck, and Robert Maxwell's Mirror Group.
 The conclusions that the commission reached were compiled in 2003 into the Combined Code on Corporate Governance which has been widely accepted (if patchily applied) by the financial world as a benchmark for good governance practices.

-In the interview for Yahoo!
+In an interview with Yahoo!
 Finance Francis Menassa (JAR Capital) says, that "the EU's 2014 Non-Financial Reporting Directive will apply to every country on a national level to implement and requires large companies to disclose non-financial and diversity information.
 This also includes providing information on how they operate and manage social and environmental challenges.
 The aim is to help investors, consumers, policy makers, and other stakeholders to evaluate the non-financial performance of large companies.
 Ultimately, the Directive encourages European companies to develop a responsible approach to business".